Solar eclipse of August 19, 1887

-A total solar eclipse occurred on 19 August 1887.
+A total solar eclipse occurred at the Moon's ascending node of orbit on Friday, August 19, 1887, with a magnitude of 1.0518.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.

-It was visible across Europe, Asia, and Japan.
+Occurring about 1.8 days before perigee (on August 21, 1887, at 0:10 UTC), the Moon's apparent diameter was larger.

+The path of totality was visible from parts of modern-day Germany, Poland, Belarus, Lithuania, southeastern Latvia, Russia, Mongolia, China, North Korea, and Japan.
+A partial solar eclipse was also visible for parts of Europe, Northeast Africa, Asia, northern Greenland, and Alaska.

 Observations

 The Russian chemist Dmitri Mendeleev ascended in a balloon near Moscow to observe this eclipse.
 The weather in Tver Governorate was cloudy and it was rain at morning, so Mendeleev forced to fly alone.
 He made some notes at 6:55, 20 minutes after the start, and made some observations of the solar corona.
 For this flight, the scientist was awarded the medal of the Academy of Aerostatic Meteorology.

 Russian writer Anton Chekhov published the short story "From the Diary of a Hot-Tempered Man" six weeks before the eclipse passed through Russia.
 The story includes a major section about the frustrations of a man who is trying to make a great variety of observations during the short interval of totality.
-In the story the eclipse date is given as 7 August 1887, but this is not an error.
-This is the correct date on the Julian Calendar, then in force in Russia, which did not convert to the Gregorian calendar until after the establishment of the USSR.
+In the story the eclipse date is given as 7 August 1887, as per the Julian Calendar then in use in Russia.

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.